Áed mac Cináeda: Sources

 The Chronicle of the Kings of Alba says of Áed: "Edus [Áed] held the same [i.e., the kingdom] for one year.
 The shortness of his reign has bequeathed nothing memorable to history.
 He was slain in the civitas of Nrurim."
 Nrurim is unidentified.

-The Annals of Ulster say that, in 878, "Áed mac Cináeda, king of the Picts, was killed by his associates."
+The Annals of Ulster says that, in 878, "Áed mac Cináeda, king of the Picts, was killed by his associates."
 Tradition, reported by George Chalmers in his Caledonia (1807), and by the New Statistical Account (1834–1845), has it that the early-historic mound of the Cunninghillock by Inverurie is the burial place of Áed.
 This is based on reading Nrurim as Inruriu.

 A longer account is interpolated in Andrew of Wyntoun's Orygynale Cronykil of Scotland.
-This says that Áed reigned one year and was killed by his successor Giric in Strathallan and other king lists have the same report.
+This says that Áed reigned for one year and was killed by his successor Giric in Strathallan and other king lists have the same report.